 Impaired Driving Enforcement in Pennsylvania

-Although alcohol-related fatalities account for more than 30 percent of all traffic fatalities in Pennsylvania, impaired driving enforcement covers more than just alcohol impairment.
+Although alcohol-related fatalities account for nearly 30 percent of all traffic fatalities in Pennsylvania, impaired driving enforcement covers more than just alcohol impairment.
 Law enforcement also works to identify motorists impaired by drugs and prescription medication, or some combination of these.

 Pennsylvania continues to enhance its drug-impaired enforcement by training officers in Advanced Roadside Impaired Driving Enforcement and the Drug Recognition Expert programs.

-There were 52,636 DUI arrests last year in Pennsylvania, a decrease from the 54,121 arrests made in 2013.
-The number of DUI-drug arrests continues to increase, with 20,691 charges for driving under the influence of an impairing drug filed last year.
-This is nearly a 10 percent increase over last year.
+There were 49,730 DUI arrests in Pennsylvania in 2018, a decrease from the 52,189 arrests made in 2017.
+The number of DUI-drug arrests continues to be a concern, with 33,712 charges for driving under the influence of an impairing drug filed in 2018.
+This is a 28 percent increase over the previous three years.
 PennDOT encourages you to always plan ahead by either designating a sober driver or arranging for alternate transportation.

 Holiday Reminder: Even a little bit of alcohol can alter someone's ability to drive safely.
 This holiday season remember Buzzed Driving is Drunk Driving.
 Driving with any alcohol in your system is dangerous.

 Ignition Interlock System

 These devices work by requiring the driver to blow into it before starting the vehicle.
 If the device detects alcohol, it will prevent the vehicle from starting.
 Ignition interlock devices will also prompt the driver to blow into the device at periods of time during the operation of the vehicle.

-Thanks to these devices, more than 48,457 impaired driving attempts were prevented last year.
+Thanks to these devices, more than 78,000 impaired driving attempts were prevented in 2019.

 Frequently Asked Questions (PDF) for more information.